Read This First

 Prompt 3: Provide the syllogistic formulations reflecting the correlation between increased mythical thinking and increased conspiratorial thinking.

-The section turns on Introduction, Syllogistic Formulations, and Symbolic Logic Representation.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Syllogistic Formulations, Symbolic Logic Representation, and Formulating the Premises and Conclusions in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Introduction distinct from Syllogistic Formulations.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Syllogistic Formulations distinct from Symbolic Logic Representation.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 All individuals who engage in increased mythical thinking tend to attribute events to unseen forces.